-When is the best time for getting a kid ready for bed?
-No, not bedtime, we mean getting them out of their crib and into a ‘big kid’ bed.
+When is the best time to get a kid ready for bed?
+No, not bedtime.
+We mean getting them out of their crib and into a ‘big kid’ bed.
 That means no railings to keep the little ones in bed and no creeping into mummy and daddy’s bed either.
 Just a simple ‘goodnight’ and lights out.
 Probably a little too much to hope for after potty-training, but we sure can dream!

 Some kids drop right off to sleep the moment their head touches the pillow, and lucky you if you have one of those gems.
 Usually it takes three bedtime stories, two glasses of water and a lot of pleading and begging before they will even consider closing their eyes.
 By that point, you probably would have fallen asleep on their bed while they have a party on yours.
 Here is one mum’s account on getting her kids to sleep independently…

-Tracy Tristam, Honeykids content writer and mum of three says,
+Tracy Tristam, former Honeykids Editor and mum of three says,

 So, what’s the big deal with transitioning kids to a bed?
 And why won’t they just sleep on their own?
 We talk to sleep experts, Louise Duncan from Petite Dreamers, and Zoe Chu from SG Supernanny, to find out why it’s so hard to get kids to catch some z’s once you make the transition from crib to bed.

 Why do kids find it hard to sleep in their own bed?